 Announcing the 2018 competition!

 April 4, 2018—UnTwelve is happy to announce the 2018 edition of the Untwelve Microtonal Composition Competition.
-The competition is an incentive for composers to create microtonal music that demonstrates the desirability of non-12 equal music to the public at large.
+The competition is an incentive for composers to create microtonal music that demonstrates the vivid color, effectiveness, and inherent musicality of music not written in 12-equal-divisions-of-the-octave.
 In addition, this year, through our Microtonal Micro-Cosmos Incentive, we will offer additional prize money to a work that advances microtonal pedagogy (the award is named in homage to Bartok's Mikrokosmos).

 The judges this year will be: Matthew Rosenblum, Robin Meiksins, and Charles Corey.